Arms Legislation Act 2020

-The Arms Legislation Act is an act by the New Zealand Parliament that established a new regulatory regime to regulate the use and storage of firearms in New Zealand including creating a gun registry.
+The Arms Legislation Act 2020 is an act by the New Zealand Parliament that established a new regulatory regime to regulate the use and storage of firearms in New Zealand including creating a gun registry.
 The act passed its first reading on 24 September 2019 with the support of the Labour–led coalition government and its coalition partners New Zealand First and the Greens but was opposed by the opposition National and ACT parties.
-The act passed its second reading on 19 February 2020 and its third reading on 18 June 2020 and receiving royal assent on 24 June 2020.
+The act passed its second reading on 19 February 2020 and its third reading on 18 June 2020 and received royal assent on 24 June 2020.

 Legislative features

 Key provisions of the Arms Legislation Bill include creating a national gun registry; strengthening the licensing regime to filter out "high risk" people and behaviour; creating an advisory group consisting of members of both the firearms and non-firearms communities; strengthening regulation over the importation, distribution, and manufacture of firearms and components; and introducing new offences and penalties.
 The Bill also amends several existing legislation including the Arms Act 1983, the Extradition Act 1999, the Intelligence and Security Act 2017, and the Mutual Assistance in Criminal Matters Act 1992.

 The Bill also reduces firearms licences from ten to five years.
 It also toughens penalties with people possessing a gun without a licence facing up to one year in prison or a NZ$15,000 fine, and people selling a gun to an unlicensed person facing a two year jail sentence or a $20,000 fine.
 Short (pistol-length) semi-automatic rifles have also been banned and pest control endorsements also have a shorter duration.
 People selling ammunition need to possess a firearms licence within six months.
 There are also new requirements for shooting clubs and ranges after two years.